EveryFinance/smart-contracts-Stellar/README.md

 ### Entry fee — shares, not base asset

-The entry fee uses the dHedge V2 §1 model: the manager receives newly minted share tokens, not a transfer of the deposited base asset.
+The entry fee model mints share tokens to the manager instead of transferring deposited base assets out of the vault.
 This has two consequences:

 1. The **full deposit amount enters the vault** and is immediately deployed for all shareholders — no "fee leakage" reduces the vault's investable capital.
 2. The manager's fee shares are subject to the **same NAV risk** as every other shareholder.
 If the fund loses value, so does the manager's fee position.

 ### Exit fee — stays in vault

-The exit fee uses the dHedge V2 §2 model: the fee fraction remains in the vault rather than being transferred to the manager.
+The exit fee model keeps the fee fraction in the vault rather than transferring it to the manager.
 This increases the NAV per share for remaining depositors and creates a **natural incentive for long-term holding** — early exitors effectively donate a small NAV fraction to continuing shareholders.

 ### High-water mark (performance fee)